 Clients of Accountant Online can avail of free, monthly client webinars.
-During these webinars, we invite external experts to speak about subjects such as Human Relations, GDPR, Business and Pension Planning.
+During these webinars, we invite external experts to speak about subjects such as Human Resources, GDPR, Business and Pension Planning.

 If you are not a client of Accountant Online yet, you can register for our free, monthly Startup Webinar.